 All across the world, there is poverty, war, terrorism, and threats of human violence.
 We may not realise the dangers that can place the entire humankind on its knees in one full sweep.

-This article aims to make people aware of what is going on in the deeper trenches of our planet.
+This article aims to make people aware of what is happening in our planet’s deeper trenches.

 We discuss environmental issues in four extensive sections.
 Click on one or scroll through the entire post to learn the causes, effects, and what you can do to act against their worsening.